Chinese hwamei: Taxonomy

+The Chinese hwamei was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae.
+He placed it with the thrushes in the genus Turdus and coined the binomial name Turdus canorus.
+Linnaeus specified the type locality as Bengal and China but this has been restricted to Amoy (now Xiamen) in Fujian, China.
+The specific epithet is Latin meaning "melodious" (from canere "to sing").
+The Chinese hwamei is now one of 14 laughingthrushes placed in the genus Garrulax that was introduced in 1831 by René Lesson.

-It has two subspecies: G. c. canorus, native to mainland Asia, and G. c. owstoni of Hainan Island.
+Two subspecies are recognised: G. c. canorus, native to mainland Asia, and G. c. owstoni of Hainan Island.
 The Taiwan hwamei (Leucodioptron taewanum) was formerly considered to be a subspecies of the Chinese hwamei but has recently been split as a separate species.
-Based on a study of the mitochondrial cytochrome b gene, Li et al. (2006) suggested that the two species diverged about 1.5 million years ago with the two Chinese hwamei subspecies diverging about 600,000 years ago.
-The two were formerly placed in the genus Garrulax with the other laughingthrushes but have recently been moved to a new genus Leucodioptron.
+This was based on a study comparing the DNA sequence of the mitochondrial cytochrome b gene which suggested that the two species diverged about 1.5 million years ago with the two Chinese hwamei subspecies diverging about 600,000 years ago.

 The Chinese hwamei was introduced to Taiwan in large numbers in the 1980s and hybridization with the native Taiwan hwamei is occurring which may threaten the genetic uniqueness of the latter form.

 Description

 It is 21 to 25 cm long with broad, rounded wings and a fan-shaped tail.
 The plumage is mostly reddish-brown with dark streaks on the crown, back and throat.
 There is a white ring around the eye which extends backwards as a white stripe.
 The bill and feet are yellowish.
 Birds on Hainan Island (L. c. owstoni) are paler below and more olive-coloured above.
 The Taiwan hwamei is greyer and more streaked and lacks the white markings on the head.

 The song is a loud, clear, varied whistling with regular repetition and imitations of other birds.
 The call is a rasping whistle or rattle.